pomorigio/playing_with_photonics/readme.md

 ### 2. Set up the Environment

-Run the following commands in your terminal to create a clean environment named `photonics`.
+Run the following commands in your terminal to create a clean environment named e.g. `photonics`.

 ```bash
 # 1. Create the environment and install Meep (from conda-forge)